Tax credit for caregivers specifics

 Component 1: a caregiver who may or may not be living with an adult with a disability

-This component offers a universal credit of $1383 for caregivers who live with the person being cared for.
+This component provides a universal credit of $1,453 for caregivers cohabiting with the person being cared for.

 Component 2: Caregiver cohabiting with a person (other than their spouse) who is 70 years of age or older and who does not have a disability